My real name is Miklós Horváth. (firstname.lastname@example.org)

 I worked for a little bit more then ten years at a software development company.

-At present I deal with English technical translation and home page making as "free lance" again.
+At present I deal with English technical translation and home page making as "free lance" again, at present as a pensioner.

 I had some hobbies during my (more then half century) lifetime.
 Some of them will stick by me.